 A large percentage of the Dean's Reserve is needed to backfill the administrative support budget.
 This reflects an on-going shortfall in administrative support relative to necessary operational costs for the offices of the Dean, Associate Dean, Field Placement, and Certification and Testing.
-Backfill from the Dean's Reserve supports costs related to duplication, subscriptions, maintenance and repair, travel, contracted services, phone, postage, and recruitment of students.
+Backfill from the Dean's Reserve supports costs related to dues, subscriptions, maintenance and repair, travel, accreditation, and recruitment of students.
 Other costs that cannot be totally assumed by the departments or supported by the administrative support budget include partial support to maintain College accreditations and promote faculty development.
-Last year the College hired a half-time media specialist funded from these dollars to work on publications highlighting the faculty, staff, and students in the College.
-That position will be renewed for this year.

-Departmental Base Budget Overview Department Department Health and Human Development ive Provost Index 413100 Program 01 Base Budgets Base Budgets: 1997 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 Change 1,216,772 1,261,841 1,289,285 1,356,026 1,396,609 1,441,359 1,548,596 1,573,033 1,566,625 1,656,801 1,743,817 43.32%
+Departmental Base Budget Overview Department Health and Human Dev elopment/ Executive Provost Index 413100 Program 01 Base Budgets: 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 1,356,026 1,396,609 1,441,359 1,548,596 1,573,033 1,566,625 1,656,801 1,743,817 1,855,259 1,901,456 40.22%

 The Department of Health and Human Development (HHD) is a large, nationally recognized section of the university.
 Its primary focus is to prepare professionals in diverse fields related to human services.
-Those professions include health enhancement (teaching K-12), life span human development, exercise sciences, pre-physical therapy, early childhood education, family sciences, counseling, health promotion, community health, family finance and consumer education, and food and nutrition sciences.
+Those professions include health enhancement (teaching K-12), community health, early childhood education & childhood services, family and consumer sciences, food and nutrition, health and human performance and counseling.
 Currently five programs in the department are accredited by national professional organizations (AAFCS, ADA, CACREP, NCATE, & NAEYC).